Density-based User Representation using Gaussian Process Regression for Multi-interest Personalized Retrieval: Introduction

-We consider three desiderata of a user representation that are not adequately addressed by SUR and MUR point-based representations: (i) \emph{Adaptability}, it adapts to different interest patterns; (ii) \emph{uncertainty-awareness}, it models uncertainty in the assessment of user interests; and (iii) \emph{efficiency}, it does not require high-dimensional embeddings.
-These desiderata suggest that user preference representation should be \emph{density-based} rather than point-based.
-Specifically, the relevance score for user-item pairs should be higher in regions of embedding space where users have demonstrated a heightened interest in items, and lower in regions where users have shown limited interest in the items present.
-We propose the \textit{density-based user representation (DUR)}, a novel user modeling method.
-DUR exploits \emph{Gaussian process regression (GPR)} \citep{Rasmussen2004_BookGaussian}, a well-studied Bayesian approach to non-parametric regression that uses \emph{Gaussian processes (GPs)} to extrapolate from training to test data.
-GPR has been applied across a wide range of domains~\citep{rasmussen2006gaussian}, though it has been under-explored in user modeling, and multi-interest recommendation and retrieval in particular.
-We develop a simple and effective means to maintain a unique GP regressor for each user, which serves as our DUR.
+To address limitations of SUR and MUR point-based representations, we propose a user representation that emphasizes (\romannumeral1) \emph{adaptability}, adapting to different interest patterns; (\romannumeral2) \emph{uncertainty-awareness}, modeling uncertainty in assessing user interests; and (\romannumeral3) \emph{efficiency}, avoiding high-dimensional embeddings.
+Specifically, we use a \emph{density-based} representation, where the user's preferences are encoded using a \emph{function} over the item embedding space.
+Under this representation, the relevance score for user-item pairs should be higher in regions of embedding space where a user demonstrated more interest in the corresponding items, and lower in regions where users have shown limited interest.
+We propose the \textit{density-based user representation (DUR)}, a novel user modeling method which exploits \emph{Gaussian process regression (GPR)} \citep{Rasmussen2004_BookGaussian,rasmussen2006gaussian}, a well-studied Bayesian approach to non-parametric regression using \emph{Gaussian processes (GPs)} to extrapolate from training to test data.
+GPR has been applied across a wide range of domains, though it has been under-explored in user modeling.
 Given a sequence of user interactions, GPR predicts the probability of a user's interest in any item using its posterior estimates.
-We retrieve the top-$N$ items given GPR using a bandit algorithm, e.g., (UCB)~\citep{Auer_UCB1, Auer_UCB2}, or Thompson Sampling~\citep{Russo_Thompson}.
+This allows us to maintain a unique GP regressor for each user, effectively capturing their evolving preferences and assessing uncertainty.
+Top-$N$ item retrieval is performed using bandit algorithms, such as UCB~\citep{Auer_UCB1} or Thompson sampling~\citep{Russo_Thompson}, based on GPR posterior estimates.
+To illustrate, consider Fig.~\ref{fig:toy_example}, which shows the prediction score (\ie, the inner-product between user and item embeddings) between a user and all movies from the MovieLens 1M dataset~\cite{MovieLensData} (reduced to 2D for visualization purposes).
+We examine 20 movies from the recent history of a particular user, shown as triangles ($\blacktriangle$).
+We see that these movies lie in several different regions of the embedding space.
+However, when we fit either SUR or MUR ($K=4$) models, they fail to capture the user's multiple interests and instead assign high scores only to movies from a single region (Fig.~\ref{fig:toy_example}, top row).
+By contrast, we see in Fig.~\ref{fig:toy_example} (bottom left) that GPR fits the data well, assigning high values to all regions associated with the user's recent watches (interests).
+Fig.~\ref{fig:toy_example} (bottom right) shows that our approach can also capture uncertainty in our estimates of a user's interests, assigning high uncertainty to regions in embedding space with fewer samples.